HEIC-to-JPEG-Dev/FileSyncToy/README.md

 # Roadmap

 The first release will provide most of the functionality of the original and be the ground zero for future enhancements.
 The focus is to get a working SyncToy alternative to satisfy most people and then take requests for changes and enhancements; we also have a list the length of a CVS receipt of things planned - the priorities will change based on feedback.
-See the roadmap document for more details [Roadmap.md](https://github.com/HEIC-to-JPEG-Dev/FileSyncToy/blob/main/Roadmap.md)
+See the roadmap poll for the community [Roadmap Poll](https://github.com/HEIC-to-JPEG-Dev/FileSyncToy/discussions/7)

 # Some Screenshots